hinname/hinname/README.md

 ### What I'm focusing on 👨‍💻💻
 I'm learning the concepts about Web development such as API REST and SPA.
-Working with .NET and Angular.
+Currenty working with .NET and Angular

 #### My Daily.dev Card
 Extension used to read tech articles